monoflow-ayvu/react-native-beacon-scanner/README.md

   console.info(JSON.stringify(beacons, undefined, 2))
 })

-// Do not forget to clean subscription when not needed anymore scanner.remove()
+// Do not forget to clear subscription when not needed anymore scanner.remove()
 ```